mongodb/mongo/docs/exception_architecture.md

 MongoDB code uses the following types of assertions that are available for use:
 -   `uassert` and `internalAssert`
     -   Checks for per-operation user errors.
 Operation-fatal.
+-   `tassert`
+    -   Like uassert, but inhibits clean shutdown.
 -   `massert`
     -   Checks per-operation invariants.
 Operation-fatal.
 -   `fassert`